DiyaWadhwani/JavaTCP---ReverseString/README.md

 ### Input String Validation
 The client prompts for input and ensures that the user input is taken correctly.
 Make sure the string does not exceed 80 characters.

+### Exception Handling
+The program includes exception handling to manage common input/output errors and ensures that it runs smoothly even with unexpected inputs.